equinor/isar/README.md

 The FastAPI establishes an interface to the state machine for the user.
 As the API and state machine are separate threads, they communicate through python queues.
 FastAPI runs on an ASGI-server, specifically uvicorn.
 The FastAPI-framework is split into routers where the endpoint operations are defined.

-## Mission planner

-The mission planner that is currently in use is a local mission planner, where missions are specified in a json file.
-You can create your own mission planner by implementing the [mission planner interface](./src/isar/mission_planner/mission_planner_interface.py) and adding your planner to the selection [here](./src/isar/modules.py).
-Note that you must add your module as an option in the dictionary.

 ## Storage